daniel-jodlos/tictactoe_cpp/README.md

 Simple TicTacToe implementation with both shared screen and TCP multi-player capabilities, running in the console.
 So hopefully it could theoretically run on the universities internal network.
-So... hopefully, theoretically, it should be able to function over the university network.
+So... hopefully, theoretically, it should be able to run over the university network.

 ## Features
 - [x] TCP/IP based multi-player